This article is the second of a three-part series regarding digital footprints.

 All of these risks and more can increase the likelihood that a person becomes targeted by a scam, a cyber attack, online bullying, or identity theft.
 The less careful you are about the information you share online, the easier it is for anyone with ill intent to exploit you and your data.

-Information to Never Put on the Web
+4. Information to NEVER Put on Online

 In general, you should avoid sharing sensitive personal data online to keep yourself safe, but additionally you should take extra precautions to share even less on a company network.
 Compromising the integrity of your work network can have even greater consequences if you do not take precautions to stay safe.